 Subject will be told: “Now what we’re going to do is what’s called a cold pressor task.
 It’s a standard test of pain tolerance which just involves putting your non dominant hand in ice water for as long as you can.
 It is a test that tends to be associated with other measures of cognitive control.”

-Note that if the subjects relates the ice test to the story, then joke that “yea, but at least you can stop when it becomes too much and don’t have to wait for a rescue team….”

 Once they are ready, subject will be told to immerse their hand and forearm into water maintained at at 5°C The researcher will begin timing on a stopwatch as soon as the subject’s forearm is under the ice water.

 The subject will be told to say the number “1” when the water first “bothers” him or her.
-The subject remove their hand from the water when the discomfort becomes too much to handle.
+The subject will remove their hand from the water when the discomfort becomes too much to handle.

 Subjects will complete a composite survey that includes Ducksworth et al’s Grit-S survey and the Big Five Inventory (BFI; John and Srivastava, 1999).